sambrosio/Mini-Training_Open-Project/README.md

-# Mini-Training_Open-Project
+# Mini-Training for Open-Projects on GitHub
-Mini-Training for the Open Science Trainer Bootcamp
+Mini-Training for GitHub for the Open Science Trainer Bootcamp

 By Susana, Heidi, and Stefan :smiley: